opensquiggly/user-docs/030-self-hosted/03-azure.md

 ---
+weight: 30
 order: 3
 title: "VM Install : Azure"
+description: How to install OpenSquiggly on an Azure virtual machine.
 ---
-# Overview of Installing on Azure
+## Overview of Installing on Azure

 We've provided a quick setup script that makes it easy to configure your disk space and install dependencies on a virtual machin in Microsoft Azure.